 SOP Scholarships

-The following School of Planning scholarships have an online application process.
-It is recommended that students submit FAFSA information to UC if one of eligibility requirements of the scholarship is financial need.
 These scholarships are available to students currently enrolled at DAAP; incoming freshman or transfer students are not eligible.

 Scholarships marked with an asterisk (*) have separate applications processes.
 Please view the scholarship’s description for more information.